vendu/vaaja/usr/games/mjolnir/notes/INTRODUCTION.md

 # Level 0 - Ground

+The Big War of 2051 has wiped huge amount of the population; humans and other creatures, animals, and plants included.
+Radiation levels are intolerable in most areas.

-The ground level has locations such as shops, offices, other buildings, and graveyards.
+The ground level has building such as shops and offices, as well as graveyards.
+Business is out and the undead roam the world.

 ## Transylvania